Eagles draft prospect tracker: Ole Miss’ Walter Nolen, Penn State’s Kevin Winston Jr. both visited Philly

 The Eagles are bringing in versatile Ohio State offensive linemen Donovan Jackson in for a predraft visit, according to Sportskeeda.
 Jackson, a three-year starter, started 40 of his 51 games with the Buckeyes, with 31 of those coming at left guard.
 During Ohio State’s run to the national championship, Jackson started nine games at left tackle, filling in for his injured teammate Josh Simmons, who’s also in this draft class.

-The 6-foot-4, 315-pound linemen played so well at tackle that teams could consider him to be a longterm swing tackle.
+The 6-foot-4, 315-pound linemen played so well at tackle that teams could consider him to be a long-term swing tackle.
 Excelling as an aggressive run blocker who works well on combo blocks up to linebackers, Jackson is a steady pass protector who has adequate lateral athleticism to mirror pass rushers at both guard and tackle.
 Across 422 pass-blocking snaps, Jackson allowed just two sacks and five quarterback hits, according to Pro Football Focus — and he’s got active hands and recovery speed if he’s initially beat off the snap.

 While Jackson projects best as a guard now, considering that’s his natural position, the versatility to kick out to tackle is a common trait the Eagles draft early.
 While Jackson needs to protect his outside shoulder better, especially in solo pass-rushing situations, and anticipate defensive line stunts more consistently, he is a Day 1 starter and could compete for early snaps at the Eagles’ uncertain right guard spot.

-Oluwafemi Oladejo, EDGE, UCLA
+Oluwafemi Oladejo, edge, UCLA

 The Eagles are bringing in UCLA edge rusher Oluwafemi Oladejo for a predraft visit, according to The Draft Network.
 Oladejo, who spent his first three seasons at California and UCLA as a stacked linebacker, moved to edge rusher full-time in 2024 and finished with 57 tackles (14 for loss), 4.5 sacks, and two pass breakups.
 His experience at linebacker comes in handy, especially in his coverage drops, and he projects as an outside linebacker at the NFL level.